minhhung3815/ecommercew-web/README.md

 # Ecommerce-Web
-E-commerce web application that sells technology products such as smart phones, tablets, laptops, screens and headphones
+E-commerce web application that sells technology products such as smart phones, tablets, laptops, screens and headphones.

 ## Summary
 The project contains 3 major modules: